microsoft/DirectXShaderCompiler/docs/SPIR-V.rst

 The selection of the binding indices for those RuntimeArrays is done once all other resources are bound to their respective bindings/sets.
-DXC takes the first 3 unused bindings in the set 0, and distribute them in that order:
+DXC takes the first 3 unused bindings in the set 0, and distributes them in that order:
     1. Resource heap.
     2. Sampler heap.